Raz3n/Timeline/README.md

-# javascript_project-
+# javascript_project- Timeline

-##How Our Version of Timeline Works.
+## How Our Version of Timeline works.

 Timeline is a game in which players learn about history.
 Each card has a year hidden from the player, and they must use their knowledge to place cards in the correct order.

+We've created a one player variation of the game for us to initially build the app.
+Future iterations of the project will incorporate 2 or more human players, and competitive computer AI players, to play against.

 The 1 player variation of the game works as following:
 1. The compueter shuffles the deck from our database.
 2. One card, the starter card, is placed face-up in the middle of the board.
 3. A small hand of four cards is dealt, facedown at random to the player.